monadicsystems/okapi/docs/src/pages/index.md

 description: Build any web application using a minimal set of operations and combinators.
 ---

-Learn how to get CacheAdvance set up in your project in under thirty minutes or it's free. {% .lead %}
+Learn how to get Okapi set up in your project and start building for the Web. {% .lead %}

 {% quick-links %}